Once I Stopped Drinking, I Started To Love Dating

 The lightbulb went off.
 My face broke into an enormous smile.

 “I’m not having a good time!”
-I wanted to jump up and shout across the restaurant, jubilant in my realization.
+I wanted to jump up and shout across the restaurant, jubilant in my realisation.

 I didn’t have to be on a date with this person.
 He didn’t have to like me.
 I could leave.
 His opinion of me wouldn’t change my perception of myself.
 I owed him nothing.
 The time spent acting as a pseudo executive coach to a stranger on a first date could be better used making dinner with my friends.
 Or drawing alone in my room.
 Or sleeping.
 Literally anything else.
 I was no longer interested in dating people I needed to win over.